Ganduje, Wike Clash over Rivers Rerun Elections

 “I have respect for him as an elderly person but his statement is unfortunate.
 We are waiting for him to come and perform the magic he did in Kano State.”

-Responding to a question on his reason for visiting President Muhammadu Buhari behind closed doors on Friday, Ganduje said their discussion centered on a possible spillage of Boko Haram insurgents into Kano following the recent victory of the Nigerian Army over the elements in Sambisa Forest, Borno State.
+Responding to question on his reason for visiting President Muhammadu Buhari behind closed door yesterday, Ganduje said their discussion centered on a possible spillage of Boko Haram insurgents into Kano following the recent victory of the Nigerian Army over the elements in Sambisa Forest, Borno State.

 According to him, necessary security arrangements had been made to contain the fleeing insurgents who might want to make Kano another attractive destination for the continuation of their nefarious activities against the country.